LLNL/scr/doc/rst/users/config.rst

      - :code:`LOG_INFO`
      - Level value to be used in syslog messages.

+..
+The CRC support for data integrity needs to be refreshed after refactoring to components.
+..   * - :code:`SCR_CRC_ON_COPY`
+     - 0
+     - Set to 1 to enable CRC32 checks when copying files during the redundancy scheme.
+   * - :code:`SCR_CRC_ON_DELETE`
+     - 0
+     - Set to 1 to enable CRC32 checks when deleting files from cache.
+   * - :code:`SCR_CRC_ON_FLUSH`
+     - 1
+     - Set to 0 to disable CRC32 checks during fetch and flush operations.

 .. list-table:: SCR parameters
    :widths: 10 10 40
    :header-rows: 1